Visit Grasse, Provence

 Explore Grasse

-Grasse is a pleasant and quite sizable town, with the old town and region around Place aux Aires a good place to start your visit.
-The old town has a good number of medieval buildings and a great deal of character - it is very much a traditional provencal town despite being such a popular tourist destination.
+Grasse is a pleasant and quite a sizable town, with the old town and the region around Place aux Aires a good place to start your visit.

 - the 12th century Cathedral Notre-Dame-de-Puy is worth a visit.
-It is the most important historical monument in Grasse and dominated by a tall square belltower.
+It is the most important historical monument in Grasse and dominated by a tall square belltower added in the 18th century.
 The cathedral also contains three paintings by Rubens.

 - adjacent to the cathedral is the town hall - don't miss the interior courtyard, with its decorative fountain, and the view across the town centre, while behind the cathedral there are open views north across the surrounding hills